FinlayDaG33k/MikroTik-Setups/Delta Fiber - Basic Setup/README.md

   - `62.45.57.36/32` is the exception and _must_ be routed over VLAN 100.
 - [Routes for VoIP](voip-destinations.txt) (Route over VLAN 102).

+**NOTE**: This setup only shows how to get your MikroTik to function with Delta as the upstream.
+It does not cover anything LAN related like DHCP or WiFi.

 ## Internet Setup

 The internet setup lies at the foundation of this entire guide.